World Chocolate Day

 - 100g white chocolate

-- Melt the different chocolate in separate bowls.
-You can do this over a pan of hot water or in the microwave (this may need adult supervision).
-Continue stirring the chocolate as it melts.
+- Melt the chocolate in separate bowls – over a pan of hot water, or in the microwave (you may need an adult to help with this).
+Keep stirring it while you melt.

-- Pour the melted chocolate onto a baking tray lined with greaseproof paper, adding and mixing in the different types.
+- Using a baking tray lined with greaseproof paper, add the melted chocolate swirling it around,

-- Use a spoon or fork to swirl the different chocolate together, then spread it out evenly on the tray.
+- Using a spoon or a fork swirl more shapes to mix the 3 different chocolates and then spread it out evenly.

-- Leave somewhere cool to fully set, then break into large pieces, share out and enjoy.
+- Leave to fully set then break up into large pieces to share out.

-Once your design is finished, carefully wrap it back around the chocolate bar, sealing the edge with a glue stick.
+- Once you have finished your design wrap it around your chocolate bar and stick the edge with a glue stick

 - 157g plain flour